Nucleomics-VIB/ngs-tools/README2.md

 ### **mauve_reorder.sh**

 The bash script **[mauve_reorder.sh](mauve_reorder.sh)** reorders a draft-assembly based on a reference assembly at CLI.
-The Java GUI tools do the same but this script is applicable to multiple inputs in batch.
+The Java GUI tools does the same but this script is applicable to multiple inputs in batch.
+The original tool can be found at http://darlinglab.org/mauve/download.html
 ```bash
 # Usage: mauve_reorder.sh -i <draft assembly> -r <reference assembly> -p <mauve path>
 # script version 1.0, 2017_04_21